 If any information and document submitted is found to be false/ incorrect at any time, department may cancel my/our Bid and action as deemed fit may be taken against me/us, including termination of the contract, forfeiture of all dues, including Earnest Money and banning of our firm and all partners of the firm etc.

+Signature of the Bidder with seal of the firm

 [* Delete whichever is not applicable.]

 ANNEXURE-VI